Linking Early-Life Trauma to Adult-Life Addiction

-The impact of early-life trauma on adult-life behavior is well-documented and unquestioned.
+The impact of early-life trauma on adult-life behavior is well-documented.
 Since the mid-1990s, therapists have known that neglect and abuse endured in childhood and adolescence can and do impact us as adults.
 Our sense of identity, our self-worth, our ability to attach and form relationships, our worldview, and even our health are affected by early-life trauma.
 And the more trauma we experience during childhood, the more varied and adverse our later-life responses are likely to be.

 For example, one well-known study shows that individuals who experienced four or more significant traumatic experiences (things like divorce, death of a parent, serious accident or illness, abandonment, physical abuse, neglect, witnessing violence, etc.) before the age of 18 are: